DGulshan/node-red-contrib-kandy-sms/README.md

 Usage
 -----

-Sends an SMS message using Kandy.
+Sends an SMS using Kandy.

-This out node is configured to send SMS.

 `msg.payload` is used as the body of the message.
-You can provide a number while configuring or alternatively, if the number is left blank, it can be set using `msg.topic`.
+You can provide a number during configuration or alternatively, if the number is left blank, it can be set using `msg.topic`.

 You must have an account with Kandy.
-You can register <a href="https://developer.kandy.io/signup">here</a>
+You can register for one <a href="https://developer.kandy.io/signup">here</a>